 The Compensation Committee currently consists of Messrs.
-Kvamme, Gallagher and Reddersen and Ms. Reaugh, none of whom is an employee of the Company and each of whom is independent under applicable NASDAQ Stock Market listing standards.
-Mr. Kvamme serves as the Chairperson of the committee.
-The Compensation Committee is responsible for approving the Company's compensation policies, compensation paid to executive officers, and administration of the Company's equity compensation plans.
-The Compensation Committee held six (6) meetings during 2016.
-Matters within the scope of the Compensation Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2016.
+Kvamme, Gallagher and Krall and Ms. Reaugh, none of whom is an employee of the Company and each of whom is independent under applicable NASDAQ Stock Market listing standards.
+Mr. Kvamme will not be standing for re-election at the Annual Meeting and will therefore no longer serve as a member of the Compensation Committee following the Annual Meeting.

+Mr. Kvamme currently serves as the Chairperson of the committee.
+Following the Annual Meeting, Ms. Reaugh has been appointed to serve as the Chairperson of the Compensation Committee.
+The Compensation Committee is responsible for approving the Company's compensation policies, compensation paid to executive officers and administration of the Company's equity compensation plans.
+The Compensation Committee held six (6) meetings during 2018.
+Matters within the scope of the Compensation Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2018.